 NEW CULTURE MEETING THE OLD | Darrin Henry

-The very first airplane to land on St Helena was a calibration flight, a Beechcraft King Air 200 twin prop aircraft, attracting a large crowd of spectators on 15 September, 2015, to witness the historic event.
+The very first aeroplane to land on St Helena, ever, was a calibration flight, a Beechcraft King Air 200 twin prop aircraft, attracting a large crowd of spectators on 15 September, 2015, to witness the historic event.